divolte/divolte-collector/docs/mapping_reference.rst

     map userAgent().vendor() onto 'uaVendorField'

 :Description:
   The name of the company or organisation that produces the user agent software.
-E.g. 'Google Inc.' for Google Chrome browsers.
+E.g. ``Google Inc.`` for Google Chrome browsers.

 :Type:
   :code:`String`